 - pearl sugar

 - Add 50g sourdough starter, 50g bread flour and 50g water to a see-through container with straight sides.
 Mix well.

 - Leave to ferment, covered in a warm place.
-Once it has grown to the double the size you need to mix the dough.
+Once it has grown to double the size, you need to mix the dough.